 with it with the with the crook we were talking about the crook and cutting up and cutting up rights and cutting up different rights.
 Yeah, um, I was long night last night.
 Sorry, folks.
 Night asleep.
 So you know, I go off.
 So let me let me talk because we're gonna get to the aggregator in a second because there's a there's an 800 pound gorilla in the room.
 There's an elephant in the room, if you will, that 800 pounds.
 There's an elephant in the room that we need to discuss.
 But I got a I got a client the other day who sent me this deal from a sales agent.
 And I was absolutely blown away at the audacity of this deal.
 It was just so creepy.
 The deal was this Can I see that deal?
 I it was so that the bullet points on it were just so like.
 So the film was you know, it's a low budget film genre kind of genre asked but not like a super action or anything like that.
 So very well put together nice film, no stars, you know, some maybe international faces but no stars.
 And the sales agent was going to take 2020 to 25%.
 Okay, he was gonna own it for five years.
 Yeah.
 Okay, own it.
 He would basically owned the film for five years.
 So he so he basically becomes the middleman.
 So they can't they can't do anything with the film for these five years.
 This man now becomes the owner of the film for five years and takes away not licensor but owner you'd like sensor for five years, okay.
 Now for all intensive purposes, they are locked out of their movie for five years, okay, based on this so they he licenses the film from them, he gets 20% of whatever money he can bring in the this creepy stuff was he owns the IP for those five years.
 So any deals he makes with the IP kick he keeps, which I found for it looks not a superhero movie guys.
 It's like a drama.
 Like, I don't know.
 That's weird.
 He gets his name put on as an executive producer, which a lot of sales agents do, which I don't agree with, like saying your ad I think it's ridiculous.
 And there

-are they're trying to pump up their IMDb, you know, I'll get
+They're trying to pump up their IMDb, you know,